 One of the most recent entrants to the rapidly growing publicly-traded psychedelics space is Field Trip Health.
-The company successfully listed on the Canadian Stock Exchange on Oct 9th, 2020 under the ticker “FTRP”.
+The company successfully listed on the Canadian Securities Exchange on Oct 9th, 2020 under the ticker “FTRP”.
 It aims to redefine mental health and wellness with ground-breaking work in psychedelics and psychedelic therapies.

 Field Trip Health is currently focused on providing treatments that guide patients through ketamine-enhanced psychotherapy (“KEP”).
 However, going forward, it plans to also offer psychedelic-enhanced psychotherapy and psychedelic-integration psychotherapy using other substances, when permissible.
 Currently, ketamine is the only legal psychedelic medicine available for prescription by health care practitioners in Canada and the U.S.